-The Borough of Broxbourne is situated in the county of Hertfordshire, which contains ten district councils in total.
-The Council area has a population of 95,000 (ONS mid-2015 population estimate).
-The borough is situated in the south-east corner of the County, immediately to the north of Greater London.
-With an area of twenty square miles the borough is one of the smallest in the County.
-The borough is a mixed urban and rural area.
-The largest towns are Cheshunt, Waltham Cross and Hoddesdon.
-The main urban area is along the eastern side of the borough bordering the Lea Valley Regional Park and stems out of north London and comprises of an almost continuous string of settlements incorporating Waltham Cross, Cheshunt, Turnford, Wormley, Broxbourne and Hoddesdon.
-To the west of the A10 London to Cambridge trunk road the borough is more rural in nature comprising of farmland and the village of Goffs Oak.
+The Borough of Broxbourne is situated in the County of Hertfordshire, which contains ten district councils in total.
+The Council area has a population of 99,000 (ONS population estimate).
+The Borough is situated in the south-east corner of the County, immediately to the parts of Greater London.
+With an area the north of Greater London.
+With an area of 52 square kilometres the Borough is one of the smallest in the County.
+The Borough is a mixed urban and rural area.
+The largest towns are Cheshunt.
+Waltham Cross and Hoddesdon.
+The main urban area is along the eastern side of the Borough bordering the Lee Valley Regional Park and stems out of north London and comprises of an almost settlements continuous string of incorporating Waltham Cross, Cheshunt, Wormley, Turnford, Broxbourne and Hoddesdon.
+To the west of the A10 London to Cambridge road the Borough is more rural in nature comprising of farmland and the village of Goffs Oak.